Top 10 reasons why projects fail (and their solution)

 Scope creep is seen as a negative occurrence, which should be avoided.
 A project with a poorly defined project scope has more chances of failing and experiencing a range of problems, like:

-• Continuous changes being requested throughout the project course
+• Continuous changes are being requested throughout the project course.

 Poorly defined project scope invariably results in poor employee performance, poor client accountability, longer timelines, and higher project costs.